Joe Jones (defensive end)

-Joseph Willie "Turkey" Jones (born January 7, 1948) is a former American football defensive end who spent eleven seasons in the National Football League (NFL) with the Cleveland Browns (1970–1973; 1975–1978), Philadelphia Eagles (1974–1975) and Washington Redskins (1979–1980).
+Joseph Willie "Turkey" Jones (born January 7, 1948) is an American former professional football player who was a defensive end for 11 seasons in the National Football League (NFL) with the Cleveland Browns (1970–1973; 1975–1978), Philadelphia Eagles (1974–1975) and Washington Redskins (1979–1980).
+He played college football for the Tennessee State Tigers.

 Turkey nickname

 Per Jones' daughter, Leone Jones Hopewell, he did earn his "Turkey" nickname just before Thanksgiving during his rookie season with the Browns in 1970.
 The veterans on the team pulled a prank on the rookies by sending them off to distant farms to get nonexistent "free turkeys" for the holiday.
 Jones continued his futile search for hours, long after his fellow rookies had abandoned theirs.
 He fell for the same prank again the following year.
 The not-true story his nickname was because he bobbed his head like a turkey when he ran so some college teammates started calling him Turkey.
 By the end of his rookie season, he had worked his way into the starting lineup, but a knee injury sidelined him in 1972.
 Cleveland traded him to the Philadelphia Eagles in 1974, but he was cut the next year, and he re-signed with Cleveland.